geekyquentin/cryptography-in-IMD/README.md

 #### Shelf Mode

 In shelf mode, the battery consumption is constant due to the battery's standby leakage.
-This is a one-time-only mode, and when this is set to use by the programmer, it can’t be reverted to this mode.
+This is a one-time-only mode, and when this is set to use by the programmer, it can’t be reverted to this mode[^3].

 **Implementation:** at the beginning of the simulation, the ICD is set to be in this mode by default.
 Once the “Start Simulation” button is pressed, there is no going back to the Shelf Mode.
-Constant battery depletion starts as soon as the site loads.
+Constant battery depletion starts as soon as the site loads[^3].

 #### Therapy Off Mode

 This mode is by default set when the “Start Simulation” button is pressed for the first time.
-Tachycardia detection: **OFF**.
+Tachycardia detection: **OFF**[^3].

 **Implementation:** when this is set to **OFF**, the **Rhythm ID** algorithm still runs.
 If the algorithm decides that therapy is required, ICD doesn’t deliver shock automatically, instead, manual shock therapy is administered if the medical programmer has been alerted about the detected tachyarrhythmia.
-More about the shock delivery methods are talked about in detail in the **Shock Delivery** section.
+More about the shock delivery methods are talked about in detail in the **Shock Delivery** section[^3].

 #### Therapy On Mode

-This is the usual mode of the ICD, which detects tachyarrhythmias and responds by delivering appropriate shock treatment.
+This is the usual mode of the ICD, which detects tachyarrhythmias and responds by delivering appropriate shock treatment[^3].

 #### MRI Protection Mode